Colleen is a psychotherapist retired from private practice, specializing in human relationships.

 — Ralph Waldo Emerson

-Far from weakening your resolve not to answer, this pressure should double it; you are being challenged, your refusal to answer now under attack.
+Far from weakening your resolve not to answer, this pressure should double it; you are being challenged, your refusal to answer is now under attack.

 A backwash of this decision might be that you will have angered the info-seeker on two fronts, first by refusing the sought response, and secondly, by implicitly criticizing the asking behaviour.
 Having been caught with both hands in the till, people are likely to dislike their accusers.